duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 - ### `options` *object* [optional]

-    Allows you to explicitly disable or enable the [available features](https://duck.co/duckduckhack/templates_reference) of your template using boolean values, or references to sub-templates.
+    Allows you to explicitly disable or enable the [available features](https://duck.co/duckduckhack/templates_reference) of your template using boolean values, or specify sub-templates to use.

 	For example, you might set the the `content` feature of the [`basic_info_detail`](https://duck.co/duckduckhack/templates_reference#codebasicinfodetailcode-template) template to a particular sub-template.